wmo-im/wis2box/docs/source/user/getting-started.rst

    Docker Engine, 20.10.14 or higher
    Docker Compose, 2.0 or higher

-The following commands be used to setup the required software on Ubuntu 20.04 LTS:
+The following commands be used to setup the required software on Ubuntu (20.04 LTS, 22.04 LTS) systems:

+(please execute the commands one by one, and do not copy-paste the entire block)

 .. code-block:: bash